RayArias/Raymond-Arias-P1-new/README.md

 ### Instructions
 - First create the PostGreSQL database and configure the database to the Relational Data Model shown above.
-  - DDL and DML starter files are available on request.
-Example usernames, passwords, and requests are included in the DML.
+  - Everything in one script.
   - Example password is passw0rd.
 - After starting the database, configure the db.properties file described in Required Resources.
 The URL and Port must be the same as the created database's URL and Port.
 - At this point you may configure the main driver's 'port' value in the MainDriver.java in order to specify the port you would like you make requests to.
 - Generate HTTP requests to the paths specified in the Router.java class under the util directory.
 - Certain HTTP requests will require formatting.
-For example: POST to the /ticket endpoint will require an 'authorization' token in the header, as well as a body request.
-Please see the documentation below in 'Request Format' for more information.
-More detailed request formats can be provided at request or by looking under the DTO directory.
+For example: POST to the /reimbursements endpoint will require an 'authorization' token in the header, as well as a body request.

 ### Example Request Formats:
 - Add User POST http://localhost:8080/erts/users

 ```
 {"username":"userzero",
 "email":"user0@zero.net",